 ||2 elective courses

-Upon graduation, students may further their studies by applying for the Master of Science in Computer Science (MSCS) programme or Master of Science in Electronic Commerce (MSEC) programme, with credit transfer of a maximum of 9 credit units for MSCS and a maximum of 6 credit units of the core courses for MSEC.
+Upon graduation, students may further their studies by applying for the Master of Science in Computer Science (MSCS) programme with credit transfer of a maximum of 9 credit units, or the Master of Science in Electronic Commerce (MSEC) programme with credit transfer of at least 3 credit units.

-Alternatively, during their study of the PGC programme, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
-If programme transfer is approved, up to a maximum of 4 completed courses would be recognized as fulfilling the requirements of the MSCS programme or a maximum of 2 completed core courses for MSEC.
+Alternatively, before graduation, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
+If programme transfer is approved, up to a maximum of 4 completed courses would be recognized as fulfilling the MSCS requirements or at least 3 credit units for fulfilling the MSEC requirements.